vstinner/vstinner.github.io/draft/python_contrib_2017q1.rst

 Total                  17,997 (**-4600**)  22,597  21,639 (**-958**)    26,435 (**+3,838**)
 ====================  ===================  ======  ===================  ===================

+Python 3.7 is the best of 2.7, 3.5, 3.6 and 3.7: lowest stack consumption and
+maximum number of calls (before a stack overflow) ;-)

 Changes:

 * call_method() now uses _PyObject_FastCall().
 Issue #29233: Replace the